wabiloo/vscode-m3u8-language/README.md

 * `M3U8 / HLS: Refresh Current Playlist`: Manually refresh the current remote playlist
 * `M3U8 / HLS: Toggle Auto-Refresh`: Enable or disable automatic refreshing of the current remote playlist (not available for multi-variant playlists)
 * `M3U8 / HLS: Parse SCTE-35 Payload`: Parse a SCTE-35 payload and display the results in a new tab
-* `M3U8 / HLS: Open Network Inspector`: Hook onto a web browser to monitor HLS streams
+* `M3U8 / HLS: Open Browser Network Inspector`: Hook onto a web browser to monitor HLS streams

 ## Examples